sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 To support this, a sigsum proof needs to provide two cosigned tree heads.
 A newer tree head, to which the inclusion proof applies, and an older tree with size <= the leaf index for the inclusion proof.
-This proves that the checksum was added to the log during the time interval bounded by the timestamps on those two tree heads.
+This proves that the checksum was published by the log during the time interval bounded by the cosignature timestamps on those two tree heads.